 Dip a toe into a prospective industry before committing to your next internship.
 Get a clearer picture of different career paths and internships to narrow down which ones you should apply to.
 This research will hopefully help you land on one you’ll like rather than regret.

-• Try a Forage virtual work experience program.
+One free and easy way to try out an industry, role, or company is to enroll in a Forage job simulation.
 Take a free, bite-sized, self-paced course on a career path you’re interested in and get a sense of the kind of work you’d be doing in an entry-level role.
-You’ll know what fields you’re interested in, gain some valuable hard and soft skills along the way, and show companies you’re a high-intent candidate.
+You’ll know what fields you’re interested in, gain some valuable hard and soft skills along the way, and show companies you’re a high-intent candidate — more than tripling your chances of getting hired.

 Image Credit: Andrea Piacquadio / Pexels